CS2 Trade-Up Guide

 What makes a CS2 trade-up profitable?

-A trade-up is profitable when the expected value (EV) of the output pool, after Steam or third-party marketplace fees, is greater than the total cost of buying your 10 inputs.
+A trade-up is profitable when the expected value (EV) of the output pool, after Steam or third-party marketplace fees, is greater than the total cost of buying the required inputs.
 The math:

 EV = sum over all possible outputs of (probability × resale_price_after_fees)